-Applying Cross-Validation
+[AU: Change from TE above okay?
+Thanks, Kevin (PJE)]

+[AU: I don’t think you need the subheading since this is the only subsection for this section of the chapter.
+Thanks, Kevin (PjE)]

+[AR: both good, thanks]

-In our opening example we started with 247 observations and then split it into a training set to train our algorithm and a test set to test how the training set did.
-We arbitrarily split the data so two-thirds was in the training data and the remaining one-third was in the test data.
-One drawback in doing that is that we were not able to train on the one-third we pulled out, and that introduces more variation in the outcome of the training process.
+The opening example started with 247 observations and then was split into a training set to train the algorithm and a test set to test how the training set did.
+Recall that the data was arbitrarily split so that two thirds was training data and the remaining one third was test data.
+One drawback in doing that is that you can’t train on the one third that you pulled out, and that introduces more variation in the outcome of the training process.

-But what if you were to repeat the splitting and testing process so all data was considered and was able to contribute to both the training and test of the algorithm?
-It is possible to increase the accuracy of our algorithm by generating multiple training and test data sets and comparing the results from all of the splits.
-This approach is called cross-validation and it works out better than just splitting the data once.
+What if you were to repeat the splitting and testing process so all data could contribute to both the training and test of the algorithm?
+It is possible to increase the accuracy of the algorithm by generating multiple training and test data sets and comparing the results from all of the splits.
+This approach is called cross-validation, and it works better than when you just split the data once.

 The common method of performing cross-validation is to split the data into some number of equal partitions (more than a few) and then iterate over the data using each partition as the test data once.
-This is known as k-fold cross-validation, because we will fold the data k times (once for each partition).
-For example, you could go back to the data from the first example and divide the data into 10 partitions and iterate through the process 10 times each with a different test data set and slightly different training data set.
-By combining (averaging) the estimation of our accuracy across each of the iterations, we will be able to have more confidence in how that approach will perform on new data.
+This is known as k-fold cross-validation, because you fold the data k times (once for each partition).
+For example, you could go back to the data in the first example and divide it into 10 partitions and iterate through the process 10 times each, with a different test data set and slightly different training data set.
+By combining (averaging) the estimation of the accuracy across each of the iterations, you can have more confidence in how that approach will perform on new data.

-A variation on the k-fold cross-validation is to set the number of partitions equal to the number samples in the data.
+A variation on the k-fold cross-validation is to set the number of partitions equal to the number of samples in the data.
 The result is the leave-one-out cross-validation.
-Named because you can just sequentially leave out one value from the training set and test against that one value across the whole data set.
-The result from this method is often times better accuracy in assessing the algorithm, but it comes at a computational cost.
+Named because you can sequentially leave out one value from the training set and test against that one value across the whole data set.
+The results from this method are often more accurate in assessing the algorithm, but it comes at a computational cost.

 Specific Learning Methods

+[[Author: Heads cannot stack on top of each other without text in between.
+Can you please add a few sentences here, perhaps introducing the fact that these next several sections cover specific learning methods and why?
+Kezia]]

+There are a lot of methods and it isn’t possible to survey all of them in one chapter.
+We chose a handful of approaches and will briefly touch on what makes them unique, including their strengths and weakness, and so on.
+But the field of machine learning is as wide as it is deep and there are many methods we don’t touch on here.
+Do not take that to mean they are less important or not as good.
+On the contrary, a method such as neural networks or support vector machines may perform better in some circumstances.
+We have just picked a few to serve as an introduction and overview.

 Supervised

+Supervised methods require that you begin with known or labeled data.
+You will not be able to apply supervised methods for malware detection unless you have data from known infection and known normal systems.
+While this may present a challenge in some circumstances, the power of supervised learning may make the extra effort well worth it.